-Meanwhile in New York, Jamie is going through pretty much the same experience, missing out on a showing of Pretty Woman, with Quincy (Andy Samberg) at Big Cinemas, 239 East 59th Street, between 2nd and 3rd Avenues, on the East Side near the Roosevelt Island Tram Station.
+Meanwhile in New York, Jamie is going through pretty much the same experience, missing out on a showing of Pretty Woman, with Quincy (Andy Samberg) at, now closed, Big Cinemas, 239 East 59th Street, between 2nd and 3rd Avenues, on the East Side near the Roosevelt Island Tram Station.

 Paths are set to cross as Dylan responds to a job offer from Jamie and is soon winging his way across the continent to the East Coast.
 Apparently.

 The 'Newark Airport' scene, with Jamie somehow ending up stuck on the the luggage carousel, was filmed in the Tom Bradley Terminal of Los Angeles International Airport (LAX) – as was the later scene of Dylan and his trouserless father at the airport cafe.